-The City of Tacoma recently completed a project to protect their wastewater treatment plant from flooding which would damage $10 million in electrical equipment and allow millions of gallons of untreated wastewater to flow into the Commencement Bay & Puyallup River.
-The facility treats about 30 million gallons each day and up to 135 million gallons per day during winter storms.
+The City of Tacoma completed a project to protect their wastewater treatment plant from flooding which damaged $10 million in electrical equipment and allowed millions of gallons of untreated wastewater to flow into the Commencement Bay & Puyallup River.
+The facility treats about 30 million gallons each day and up to 135 million gallons per day during winter storms

 The wall ranges in height from 2 feet to 8 feet on the south end where the risk of flooding is greatest.
 That is where the 3 FloodBreak passive automatic flood barriers are installed.
 They are all about 30’ long and range in height from 3.5’ to 6.5’.

 The passive automatic system is comprised of buoyant panels built with hollow aluminum extrusions and self-sealing rubber gaskets.
 The barriers are permanently installed at the entrances, flush with the ground and will automatically deploy during a flood, lifted solely by the rising floodwaters without any human intervention or power.